jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240229-a-deep-dive-into-the-information-on-a-cornucopia-card/index.md

 ---
 # A Deep Dive into the Information on a Cornucopia Card

-While the OWASP Cornucopia card game provides lots of information about threats, more than is commonly understood by developers.
+The OWASP Cornucopia card game provides lots of information about threats, more than is commonly understood by developers.

 To address this, we've added a unique QR code to each card, linking directly to additional information.
 At dotNET lab, our goal is to ensure that every card is as clear and understandable as possible for developers.

-Let's examine one [card—Authentication-3](https://cornucopia.dotnetlab.eu/authentication/3) as a representative example and review the information it contains.
+Let's examine one card - [Authentication-3](https://cornucopia.dotnetlab.eu/authentication/3) - as a representative example and review the information it contains.

 ## The General Structure of the Authentication-3 Card
-1. Card-101 with 4 chapters:
+- Card-101 with 4 chapters:
-    a.
-Scenario
+    - Scenario
-    b.
-Example
+    -  Example
-    c.
-Risks
+    -  Risks
-    d.
-Mitigation
+    -  Mitigation
-2. The card, including its image and the text on the card
+- The card, including its image and the text on the card
-3. Mappings
+- Mappings
-    a.
-Interactive mappings
+  - Interactive mappings
-        i.
-OWASP ASVS
+  - OWASP ASVS
-        ii.
-CAPEC
+  - CAPEC
-    b.
-Non-interactive mappings (for now)
+- Non-interactive mappings (for now)
-        i.
-OWASP SCP
+  - OWASP SCP
-        ii.
-OWASP AppSensor
+  - OWASP AppSensor
-        iii.
-Savecode
+  - Savecode
-4. ASVS (4.0) Cheat Sheet Series index
+- ASVS (4.0) Cheat Sheet Series index

 ## The Card-101